35 Tips – How To Make Money With Music Online in 2021

 In addition to putting your music video on YouTube, there are hundreds if not thousands of outlets that will play your music video.
 To reach them you can enlist the services of music video distribution companies.
 Some examples are here.

 HIP Video Promo, Rive Video, and Trendsetter are my favorites.
 I’ve personally used all three.
-They are talented hard working people, and they an get your music video out there online, closed network, and broadcast.
-Furthermore this will generate more performance royalties for you, not to mention expose your music to huge audiences.
+They are talented hard working people, and they can get your music video out there online, closed network, and broadcast.
+Furthermore this will generate more performance royalties for you, not to mention expose your music to wider audiences.

 29. Government Sponsored Programs & Grants

 Some examples of Government Sponsored programs are below.
 You must be a citizen of the country in order to qualify.
 Most governments offer grants and assistance to fund the arts, some better than others.
 It’s disappointing that music is such a powerful cultural source, but only allot less than 10% of their cultural budgets to musicians.
 The United States is in jeopardy of losing their organization completely, so it’s important for musicians to speak up about this issue now.
-I went to the website where I was hoping to point you in order to apply for a grant, and this is what it says right now (here).
-It seems rather dire.
+Depending on how Congress is behaving, opportunities for grants can be found (here).
 I found an email address to the director if you want to voice your support for the program and get active.
-Ann Meier Baker email@example.com
+Ann Meier Baker firstname.lastname@example.org

 National Endowment For The Arts (United States) https://www.arts.gov/grants/apply-for-a-grant

 Swedish Arts Council (Sweden)l http://www.kulturradet.se/en/In-English/

 Also, we there are philanthropic organizations like those found on this list at Inside Philanthropy. https://www.insidephilanthropy.com/fundraising-music-grants/